Three-CCD camera

+Overview

 Compared to cameras with only one CCD, three-CCD cameras generally provide superior image quality by using full-frame dichroic filters to better separate the red, green and blue color bands, and better low-light performance.
 By separating red, green, and blue color ranges with a 1:1 pixel ratio (known as "4:4:4"), three-CCD cameras achieve much better precision than single-CCD cameras.

 In contrast, almost all single-CCD cameras use a Bayer filter, using less accurate dye filters in front of each pixel to separate the colors.
 Because each pixel on a single CCD sensor is covered with its own tiny color filter, a frame is necessary to keep the dye filters from leaking into adjacent pixels.
 The result is less light absorbed compared to a CCD without a Bayer filter.
 Typically there is a 2:1 ratio of green and red/blue pixels, producing less color detail.

+Three-CCD cameras are more expensive than single-CCD cameras because they use three sensors rather than one, and because they use a beam splitter to drive each of the three CCD chips.
+Additionally most 3CCD cameras use higher quality but more expensive dichroic filters to separate the color bands.